dmayfieldjones/dmayfieldjones.github.io/_posts/2025-07-17-feeding-your-growing-great-dane.md

 <summary><strong>Working with Your Veterinarian</strong></summary>

 **Building the Partnership:**
-Your veterinarian or nutritionist that is knowledgeable about Greeat Danes should be your primary nutrition consultant, especially during growth phases.
+Your veterinarian or nutritionist that is knowledgeable about Great Danes should be your primary nutrition consultant, especially during growth phases.

 **What to Discuss:**
 - **Growth rate monitoring** - monthly weigh-ins during puppyhood